-Below are instructions to install RStudio and TeXstudio so that (1) you can use R and create professional looking documents using LaTeX, and (2) so that both RStudio and TeXstudio can integrate R code into a LaTeX document and have that code and/or it's output appear in the document without any additional formatting by you!
-This will also allow you to use R Markdown
+Below are instructions to install RStudio and TeXstudio so that (1) you can use R and create professional looking documents using LaTeX, and (2) so that both RStudio and TeXstudio can compile knitr/sweave documents -- integrated R code in a LaTeX document that automates running the code and inserting it and/or it's output into the document without any additional formatting by you!
+This also allows you to use R Markdown

 to make high quality R documents without the learning curve associated with LaTeX.

 Please install this software in the order give below, since both Rstudio and TeXstudio need your R and LaTeX distributions to be installed first.

 Install R, a LaTeX distribution, then RStudio and TeXstudio

 - Install either MikTeX (Windows) or TeX Live (Mac OS X) via the MacTeX distribution, or (recommended!) just install BasicTeX (the light version of MacTeX that can automatically download missing packages later; only 110 megabytes instead of 2 gigabytes) and Ghostscript (look for the Ghostscript.pkg link here).

 One default setting must be changed during installation:

 Make sure the settings are set to download missing packages on the fly, instead of asking you for confirmation!
 This will prevent many future headaches.

 - Install R (www.r-project.org).